Pierre-Joseph Habert: Early Empire

 On 29 May 1802, now a chef de brigade (colonel), Habert received command of the 105th Line Infantry Regiment.
 He became a chevalier of the Légion d'Honneur in 1803 and an officer of the Légion in 1804.
 During this time his unit guarded the west coast of France.
-In August 1805, at the start of the War of the Third Coalition, his regiment joined Jacques Desjardin's division of Marshal Pierre Augereau's VII Corps.
+In August 1805, at the start of the War of the Third Coalition, his regiment joined Jacques Desjardin's division of Marshal Charles-Pierre Augereau's VII Corps.
 Having a long march from the environs of Brest, Augereau's men missed the bulk of the fighting but managed to trap Franz Jellacic's Austrian division near Lake Constance.
 On 13 November, Augereau with Desjardin's 1st Division forced Jellacic to surrender his 4,000 troops in the Capitulation of Dornbirn in the Vorarlberg.
 The Austrians were allowed to march off to Bohemia on condition that they would not fight against France for one year.

 The beginning of the War of the Fourth Coalition saw Habert's 105th Regiment serving in Jacques Lefranc's brigade of Desjardin's VII Corps Division.
 At the Battle of Jena on 14 October 1806, Desjardin's division seized the village of Isserstadt, piercing the right-center of the Prussian-Saxon front and rescuing Marshal Michel Ney's advance guard from a precarious situation.

 On 24 December, Augereau forced a crossing of the Wkra River in Poland in the Battle of Czarnowo.
 He sent Étienne Heudelet de Bierre's 2nd Division to attempt a passage at Sochocin, while Desjardin tried to cross at Kołoząb.
 A Russian division under Michael Andreas Barclay de Tolly opposed the French.
 Heudelet's attack was repulsed, but Desjardin met with success.
 Desjardin pinned down the Russians with covering fire, while some elite companies stormed across the partially destroyed bridge.
 Pierre Belon Lapisse led Desjardin's other brigade in a flank attack.
 The combined assault drove off the Russian defenders and captured six field pieces.